raresboza/thesis_lost_in_translation/README.md

 We strongly advise that any person interested in using the inference process of languages and translation availability in our study to be mindful of its limitations.
 For that, please refer to the manuscript of this work where the threats to the validity of this process are discussed.

+Should anyone desire to use another dataset through this pipeline, the language inference process should follow the tags in the paper for the analysis done in the notebooks.
+For the recommendation setting and the evaluation process, convert these tags to integer identifiers.

 Additional documentation is present in each of the directories of this repository.